ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 provides a personalized view of the health of the Azure services, regions, and resources you rely on; displays both major and smaller, localized issues that affect you:
 - **Service issues** are problems in Azure, such as outages, that affect you right now.
 You can drill down to the affected services, regions, updates from your engineering teams, and find ways to share and track the latest information.
 - **Planned maintenance events** can affect your availability.
 You can drill down to the affected services, regions, and details to show how an event will affect you and what you need to do.
 Most of these events occur without any impact to you and aren't shown here.
 In the rare case that a reboot is required, Service Health allows you to choose when to perform the maintenance to minimize the downtime.
 - **Health advisories** are issues that require you to act to avoid service interruption, including service retirements (deprecated) and breaking changes.
-Health advisories are announced far in advance to allow you to plan.
+Health advisories are announced far in advance (12 month) to allow you to plan.
 - scenario:
     - You can view the current status of the Azure services you rely on, upcoming planned outages, and services that will be sunset.
     - You can set up alerts that help you stay on top of incidents and upcoming downtime without having to visit the dashboard regularly.